Skip to main content

 Outcome Harvesting

-A retrospective evaluation approach that identifies, verifies, and analyses outcomes that have occurred, then determines whether and how the programme contributed to them.
+A retrospective evaluation approach that identifies, verifies, and analyses outcomes that have occurred, then determines whether and how the program contributed to them.

 In-Depth Guide